 What we lose when remote working

-What follows is my initial list of the benefits – which are often intangible -that we lose when we are not co-located.
-I’m looking for collaborators to improve the list.
+What follows is my initial list of the benefits that we lose when we are not co-located.
+I’m looking for collaborators to improve the list:

-- Nonverbal communication such as posture and gestures, that is unrestricted by the time lag, poor fidelity, and narrow field-of-view of remote video calls.
+- Nonverbal communication such as posture and gestures that are unrestricted by the time lag, poor fidelity, and narrow field-of-view of video calls.

 - Subtle cues beyond the rudimentary visual and auditory ability of video calls.
 For one thing, these subtle cues create a truer understanding of each other’s physical health and mental wellbeing

 - Physical connectedness such as through physical contact (e.g. a comforting hand on the shoulder)

 - The sharing of gifts, the symbolism in shared objects (e.g. a mascot) or frequented locations (e.g. returning to a familiar pub table)

 - The emergence of team rituals and ceremonies (e.g. the social practice of the weekly offsite team lunch)

 - Looking into another’s eyes or directing someone’s attention through pointing with one’s eyes